Arnold and Nancy Allen with Dr. Francel

 Dr. Francel decided to become a doctor when he was in high school back in Toledo, Ohio.
 He got permission to accompany his family physician some in his practice so he could observe what being a physician was all about.
 Since that time, he has spent his entire adult life either training to help people or actually doing just that.

-Dr. Francel is now retired from medical practice and just finished his studies for the ministry at seminary in two short years taking a compact schedule of classes.
+Dr. Francel is now retired from medical practice and is a minister, finishing seminary St. Paul School of Theology in Oklahoma City in two short years taking a compact schedule of classes.
 He now has a Master's in Divinity degree.
 He is also very active serving the Lord in his church--Resurrection Lutheran Church in Yukon, OK as Assistant Minister to Pastor Mark Borseth and he is enjoying spending quality time with his family.
 He is also Co-Director of the Piedmont Park Project.